 - Detached single family dwellings: These are always charged 100% of any assessment, annual or special.

-- Attached, single living unit in height: This group includes townhomes, duplexes and condominiums that are one living unit in height.
+- Attached dwelling unit in a complex of single level in height: This group includes townhomes, duplexes and condominiums that are in a complex that is only one level in height, meaning there is no unit above or below a single living unit.
 Units in this group that are part of a development that provides them additional amenities may be charged less than the single family rate.
 The board sets the ratio for each unit based the additional amenities.
 The ratio does not change from year to year and it applies to both annual and special assessments.
 Under no circumstances may these units be charged less than 80% of the detached single family rate.

-- Attached, more than one living unit in height: This group includes apartments as well as condominiums and fourplex type units that are more than one living unit in height.
+- Attached dwelling unit in a complex of more than one level in height: This group includes apartments as well as condominiums and fourplex type units that are in a complex that is more than one living unit in height.
 This group is charged no more than 50% of the single family rate for annual and special assessments.

 Homeowner associations can compel homeowners to pay a share of common expenses, usually per-unit or based on unit type.
 These expenses generally arise from common property, which varies dramatically depending on the type of association.
 Mountain Park Home Owners Association provides maintenance of the association’s Common Property, including walking trails, park amenities, as well as our Clubhouse with two pools, fitness, recreation, and social activities.